EE-Twister/CableTrayRoute/README.md

 Exported routing results are written to `route_data.xlsx`.
 Load this file in `cabletrayfill.html` to view tray utilization.

+## Ductbank Analysis

+`ductbankroute.html` analyzes underground ductbanks.
+You can manually enter each conduit and cable or import them from CSV files.
+Example formats are available at `examples/ductbank_template.csv` and `examples/cables_ductbank.csv`.
+The **Thermal Analysis** tool overlays a heat map showing estimated earth temperatures.
+Use **Download Ductbank Data** for an XLSX report, **Export Ductbank Conduits** and **Export Ductbank Cables** for CSVs, or **Export Image** to save the drawing.
+Ductbank data is saved between sessions; select **Delete Saved Data** from the settings menu to clear it.

 ## Clearing Saved Sessions
 The application stores your trays, cables and theme preference in browser storage.
 Open the settings menu (⚙) and click **Delete Saved Data** to clear this information.